wessenstam/demoguide/docs/instructor/instructor.md

 ## After importing the OVAs

-When the OVas have been imported into your environment, the MAC Addresses might have changed for the VMs.
+When the OVAs have been imported into your environment, the MAC Addresses might have changed for the VMs.
 This will have some consequences with respect to the IP addresses in all VMs.
 The operating systems will "see" a new NIC and assign DHCP to the NICs automatically.
-Please use the below table to set the IP addresses for the different O/S' in the environment.
+The MAC Address column, even though the OVAs have been exported with KEEP THE MAC ADDRESS, can be used to "reset" the MAC Address to the MAC Address to the time the machines got their IP Addresses.

 ## Network layout

 The network that is being used in the demo environment is in the 172.31.32.0/24 subnet.
 To overcome any possible issues, this subnet needs to be available in the network.
-Below table shows the VMs, there function and the IP addresses.
-The MAC Address column, even though the OVAs have been exported with KEEP THE MAC ADDRESS, can be used to "reset" the MAC Address to the MAC Address to the time the machines got their IP Addresses.

 !!!warning
     When "resetting" the MAC to below table, make sure to reset the MAC **BEFORE** power-on the VM.

+Below table shows the VMs, there function, IP addresses and their MAC Addresses at the time of creating the OVAs.

 | VM name | Description | OS version |IP address | MAC Address |
 | - | - | - | - | - |